 Decluttering your home

-This approach is pretty simple: clearing away items that do not spark any joy to you within your personal home, can allow you to feel serenity, calmness and a warm sense of belongingness within your space of comfort.
-The goodness of such a change will not only bring you happiness, but motivate you to perform better in whatever you do.
+This approach is pretty simple: clearing away items that do not spark any joy in you within your personal home, can allow you to feel serenity, calmness and a warm sense of belongingness within your space of comfort.
+The goodness of such a change will not only bring you happiness but motivate you to perform better in whatever you do.
 Some may not have the luxury of decluttering their home area because it is shared with other family members, housemates or even landlords.
-The idea of environmental cleaning in the concept of environment wellness is to make way for positivity to fill the space.
+The idea of environmental cleaning in the concept of environmental wellness is to make way for positivity to fill the space.

 What about other places within our environment?